thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/last-will.md

 {% endcapture %}
 {% include templates/info-banner.md content=difference %}

-### Clean session and Last Will
-A Session State in MQTT mains information about the client’s subscriptions, unacknowledged messages, and the Last Will message.
-The session's lifespan is controlled by two parameters: Clean Start and Session Expiry Interval.

-Here are a few combinations of using those params:
-* **Clean Start = 1**.
-  * The broker creates a new session and discards any previously stored session data, including any existing Last Will message.
-This means that if the client had set a Last Will message in a previous session, it will no longer be valid, and a new one must be defined if the client wants to have a Last Will for this new session.

-* **Clean Start = 0**, **Session Expiry Interval = 0**.
-  * The session expires immediately after disconnecting, and the client must redefine the Last Will upon reconnecting.

-* **Clean Start = 0**, **Session Expiry Interval > 0**.
-  * The session state is preserved, and the Last Will remains valid until the session expiry interval elapses.

 ### Last Will with delay

 The **Will Delay Interval** specifies how long the broker needs to wait before publishing the Last Will message after an ungraceful disconnection.
 This feature allows clients to reconnect within the delay interval without triggering the Last Will message, which **can be useful in situations where brief network interruptions occur**.